official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 focus and purpose of the UK’s reconstruction effort in Iraq.

-•  At key points, DFID should have considered strategic questions about the scale,
+*  At key points, DFID should have considered strategic questions about the scale,
-•  The US‑led Coalition Provisional Authority excluded the UK from discussions on oil policy and on disbursements from the Development Fund for Iraq.
+*  The US‑led Coalition Provisional Authority excluded the UK from discussions on oil policy and on disbursements from the Development Fund for Iraq.
-•  Many of the failures which affected pre‑invasion planning and preparation
+*  Many of the failures which affected pre‑invasion planning and preparation

 persisted throughout the post‑conflict period.
 They included poor

-124
+inter‑departmental co‑ordination, inadequate civilian military co‑operation and

-The Report of the Iraq Inquiryinter‑departmental co‑ordination, inadequate civilian military co‑operation and a failure to use resources coherently.
+a failure to use resources coherently.

-•  An unstable and insecure environment made it increasingly difficult to make
+*  An unstable and insecure environment made it increasingly difficult to make

 progress on reconstruction.
 Although staff and contractors developed innovative ways to deliver projects and manage risks, the constraints were never